jasmine-y-wang/collageify/README.md

 ### App Evaluation

 - **Category:** Entertainment
-- **Mobile:** Not super uniquely mobile, although might be able to incorporate feature that plays music through Spotify app
+- **Mobile:** Incorporates feature that plays music through Spotify app
 - **Story:** Could be fun for Spotify listeners to see a visual representation of their top artists and songs and potentially share with friends
 - **Market:** Spotify listeners (406 million monthly active listeners as of 2022)
 - **Habit:** Typical user may be inclined to check the app once per month to see how their listening history has changed, though users could check more or less frequently as desired